 As the years pass, Mauer Park gained popularity by locals, and it attracts among the rest artists, musicians, and the homeless.
 The park, being one of the more popular destinations among the young locals, especially those from neighborhoods such as Prenzlauer Berg, attracts athletes, and circus jugglers, who come here for the semi-spontaneous summer nightlife.
 The also come for the Walpurgis Night celebrations, on April 30th of every year.

 Since 2004 a flea market has been going on right near the park.
 The park still contains about 30 meters of the Berlin Wall, which is used as a memorial for the time when the wall used to divide the city.
 It has become common for Graffiti artists to paint graffiti on the wall, and repaint new artwork all the time.

 However, the park’s biggest attraction, at least musical attraction, is the karaoke that goes on here.
-It all started as an unofficial karaoke show on February 2009.
+It all started as an unofficial karaoke show in February 2009.
 Since then, it has evolved into weekly Sunday afternoons performances, when the weather permits, the Bearpit karaoke show in the amphitheater.
-The show has long become an event that thousands come to, and get to listen to either new and exciting performanced and voice, or out of tune singers who are not self aware of their voices.
+The show has long become an event that thousands come to, and get to listen to either new and exciting performances and voices, or out of tune singers who are not self aware of their voices.

 In the 19th century and into the first half of the 20th century, the park was used as the location for the old North train station.
 Following the building of the Berlin Wall in 1961, this station was closed once and for all.